rakki194/yipyap/docs/linting.md

 };
 ```

 This error occurs when translation functions don't properly type their parameters.
-To avoid this:
-1. Always specify parameter types explicitly
-2. Use optional parameters with `?` when appropriate
-3. Use `Record<string, unknown>` for generic object parameters
-4. Consider creating type definitions for translation parameters
-5. Document expected parameter shapes in comments
+When implementing translation functions, it's important to specify parameter types explicitly to maintain type safety throughout the application.
+Optional parameters should be marked with the `?` operator when they aren't required for every translation.
+For generic object parameters, using `Record<string, unknown>` provides good type safety while maintaining flexibility.

+Creating dedicated type definitions for translation parameters helps enforce consistency and makes the code more maintainable.
+Additionally, documenting the expected parameter shapes in comments helps other developers understand how to properly use the translation functions.

 ## 5. Import Resolution and Module Not Found Errors